tamcclur/AzureARMRecovery/README.md

 ## Description

 This is a python based script that will automate the recovery of an unreachable ARM Linux VM in Azure.
-This script aims to automate the follow:
+This script aims to automate the following:

 1. Shutting down your VM
 2. Deleting the VM to free the disks leased to it